DiamondLightSource/db-jobs/README.md

 ## Configuration

-Copy the file `config.example.cfg` to `config.cfg` and customise it to use your own database credentials and email settings.
+Copy the files `config.example.cfg` to `config.cfg` and `datasources.example.cfg` to `datasources.cfg`, then customise them to use your own database credentials and email settings.

 ## Example usage